 - 1 ½ tbsp.
 Vegetable Oil.

-Slice the eggplant lengthwise and then across into half-moons about ½ an inch thick.
+- Slice the eggplant in half lengthwise and then across into half-moons about a half an inch (1 cm) thick.
 Toss the pieces with lemon juice and salt.